Bypassing MEO's XGS-PON ONT with the WAS-110

 The lib libifxos.so has the function IFX_Fifo_readElement, this function is called from msg_fifo_get

-msg_fifo_get is called to get messages from OMCI, then an OMCI Message Handler, the handler itself was originally what I wanted to hook however getting Frida working on this target seemed hellish and I gave up after a day.
+msg_fifo_get is called to get messages from OMCI, then on to a OMCI Message Handler, the handler itself was originally what I wanted to hook however getting Frida working on this target seemed hellish and I gave up after a day.

 We can hook, now what?